FA Cup quarter-final draw: Middlesbrough draw Chelsea; Southampton to host Manchester City

-FA Cup quarter-final draw: Middlesbrough vs Chelsea, Southampton vs Manchester City, Crystal Palace vs Everton/Boreham Wood, Nottingham Forest/Huddersfield Town vs Liverpool.
+FA Cup quarter-final draw: Middlesbrough vs Chelsea, Southampton vs Manchester City, Crystal Palace vs Everton, Nottingham Forest/Huddersfield Town vs Liverpool.

-Middlesbrough will host Chelsea in the FA Cup quarter-finals, while Southampton will entertain Manchester City and Liverpool will travel to face Nottingham Forest or Huddersfield.
+Chelsea will travel to Middlesbrough, who have already knocked out Tottenham and Manchester United in successive rounds.

+Southampton will host Manchester City and Liverpool will play the winner of Nottingham Forest and Huddersfield Town, who play each other in the fifth-round on Monday - the former having already knocked out the two most recent FA Cup winners in Leicester City and Arsenal.

-Crystal Palace will play Everton or Boreham Wood in the other tie.
+Crystal Palace will play Everton in the other tie after Frank Lampard's side beat non-League Boreham Wood 2-0 thanks to two goals from Salomon Rondon.

-In terms of Fifth Round action, Everton host National League Boreham Wood later on Thursday, while Championship pair Nottingham Forest and Huddersfield Town play each other on Monday.
+The ties will be played between Friday, March 18 and Monday, March 21.

 Middlesbrough vs Chelsea